Multidisciplinary learning through collective performance favors decentralization: Results

 Results for the other measures proved mixed.
 Network efficiency---having short paths between individuals---often proves important for other types of learning \cite{Lazer2007, Mason2008, Mason2012, Barkoczi2016}.
-For indirect social learning, we find that efficient networks have mixed effects (Fig. \ref{fig:importances_networks}b).
+For mediated learning, we find that efficient networks have mixed effects (Fig. \ref{fig:importances_networks}b).
 Having many intermediaries was tied for the most important network measure, and varied intermediarity throughout a team came in third.
 However, these measures did not consistently produce positive or negative effects.
 Given their importances, this suggests that efficiency still affects performance, but likely through higher-order interactions.
 Longer paths resulted in more consistent positive gains but with less importance, while measures of shared connections (Fig. \ref{fig:importances_networks}c) were somewhat important but with inconclusive directionality.
 Last, high levels of individual connectedness and variation therein produced moderately consistent negative effects but with less import (Fig. \ref{fig:importances_networks}d).

-In sum, decentralization is the most important and most likely structural quality to improve multi-disciplinary team performance across a wide variety of tasks, followed by other qualities of network efficiency and neighbors' connectedness in line with previous studies.
+In sum, with mediated learning, decentralization is the most important and most likely network quality to improve multidisciplinary team performance across the data from all 34 tasks, followed by other qualities of network efficiency and neighbors' connectedness in line with previous studies.